 - improved the production of insulin

-- raised levels of adiponectin (protein that regulates blood sugar)
+- raised levels of adiponectin (a protein that regulates blood sugar)

-Inflammation is believed to play a role in the development of type 1 and type 2 diabetes, and other chronic diseases.
+Inflammation appears to play a role in the development of type 1 and type 2 diabetes and other chronic diseases.

 Protection against retinopathy

 Diabetic neuropathy is a common complication of diabetes.
 It is a form of nerve damage that occurs most often in the legs and feet, but also in other parts of the body.
-Neuropathy can be extremely painful, and even fatal in some cases.
+Neuropathy can be extremely painful and fatal in some cases.

-Marijuana use for people with diabetes may have several benefits but there are also disadvantages.
-These include hyperglycemia (high blood sugar), hypogylcemia (low blood sugar) and number of other considerations.
+Marijuana use for people with diabetes may have several benefits, but there are also disadvantages.

 High blood sugar

 The main disadvantage of using cannabis for diabetes is related to an increased appetite.
-This is often experienced by users and is commonly known as "the munchies".
-This may lead people to crave and eat large amounts of carbohydrates.
+This is a common side effect, which some people call "the munchies."
+It may lead people to crave and eat large amounts of carbohydrates.

-This can be an issue for those with diabetes as carbohydrates cause blood sugar to rise rapidly.
-Severely elevated blood sugar levels may result in a medical emergency.
+This can be an issue for those with diabetes, as carbohydrates cause blood sugar to rise rapidly.
+Very high blood sugar levels may result in a medical emergency.